RadiantBlockchain/radiant-node/doc/bchn-gitlab-usage-rules-and-guidelines.md

   should be removed once a bounty is awarded.

-- "engineering-change-proposal": issue is a proposal for an engineering change to the BCHN software or infrastructure
+- "engineering-change-proposal": issue is a proposal for an engineering change to the RADN software or infrastructure

 - "bitcoin-tx": issue/MR is classified as relating to bitcoin-tx tool